mikeabrahamsen/rq-gevent-worker/README.md

     $ py.test tests

-##Under The Hood
-TODO

 ##TODO

 * Add a command line option to specify gevent pool size

-##Note

 ###Crash
-Official `Worker` use `os.fork()` to spawn a child process to execute a job, so if the job cause the process crash, the worker process is still alive.
+The official `Worker` uses `os.fork()` to spawn a child process to execute a job, so if the job cause the process to crash, the worker process is still alive.

-When using gevent, we use the same process to execute job, the job may cause the whole worker process crash.
+When using gevent essentially we are allowing multiple to be actively run at the same time on a single process.
+A side effect of this is that if a job causes the process to crash, then all of the other jobs running on that process may also crash.

-###Why not `rqworker -w <geventworker>`
+###Why not use `rqworker -w <geventworker>`
-Because we need gevent monkey patch at the start of the process, rqworker import many modules before importing geventworker, so it will cause geventworker not work normally.
+Because we need gevent monkey patch to be imported at the start of the process. rqworker will import many modules before importing geventworker, so it will may cause geventworker to not work normally.

-##Declaration

 Most of the code is from [lechup](https://gist.github.com/lechup/d886e89490b2f6c737d7) and [jhorman](https://gist.github.com/jhorman/e16ed695845fca683057),